JachymT/a-level-cs-blog/Algorithms and programming/2.2/2.2.2/Notes.md

 Examples are: Neural networks, statistics and data science.

 ## Pipelining
 Pipelinig Breaks down a process into a series of subtasks.
 Output of one task feeds into the input of another task.
-Subtasks are dependent on each other, which can be a disadavantage.This allows multi core processors to use parallel processing.
+Subtasks are dependent on each other, which can be a disadavantage.
+Pipelining also happens in multi core processors when using parallel processing (kind of idk).

 Examples are: Blocked, running and waiting states in a processor queue.